selfcommunity/api-docs/source/includes/endpoints/_user.md

 `POST /api/v2/user/me/connection/accept/`

-Accept connection to a user
+This endpoint accept a connection to a user

 > Body parameter